Signed-digit representation: Classical Latin

 This is one of the main foundations of contemporary historians' reasoning, explaining why the subtractive I- and II- was so common in this range of cardinals compared to other ranges.
-Numerals 98 and 99 could also be expressed in both forms, yet "two to hundred" might have sounded a bit odd - clear evidence is the scarce occurrence of these numbers written down in a subtractive fashion in authentic sources.
+Numerals 98 and 99 could also be expressed in both forms, yet "two to hundred" might have sounded a bit odd –clear evidence of this is the scarce occurrence of these numbers written in such a fashion in authentic sources.

 Finnish Language

 There is yet another language having this feature (by now, only in traces), however, still in active use today.
 This is the Finnish Language, where the (spelled out) numerals are used this way should a digit of 8 or 9 occur.
 The scheme is like this: